 The messianic phraseology of Zionism, especially in its decisive moments, is not the least of those Sabbatian temptations which could bring disaster to the renewal of Judaism.

 I genuinely believe that the disaster Scholem wrote of has already come to pass.
-This zealous drive for political sovereignty and control over Jerusalem as the “eternal undivided capitol of the Jewish people” is a form of idolatry that has all but highjacked a venerable spiritual tradition.
+This zealous drive for political sovereignty and control over Jerusalem as the “eternal undivided capitol of the Jewish people” is itself a kind of idolatry.
 Now I fear a much more cataclysmic disaster is waiting in the wings.

 Scholem’s comment about Sabbatianism is instructive in this regard.
 Shabbatai Tzvi after all, was a false messiah who gained a tremendous Jewish following in the 17th century.
 His claim to be the chosen one that would lead the Jews back to their sovereign homeland caused so much upheaval that he was forced on pain of death to convert to Islam by the Sultan.
 His apostasy caused massive disillusionment and schisms that throughout the Jewish world.